MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/infoprotect-tutorial-step3.md

 In this step, you'll install the Azure Information Protection client so that the policy you've just configured will download to a Windows PC, and display the labels in Office applications.

-1. On a PC that has Office installed (but not currently loaded), [download the Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018) from the Microsoft download center.
+1. On a PC that has Office installed (but Word is not currently open), [download the Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018) from the Microsoft download center.

 2. Run **AZInfoProtection.exe** and follow the prompts to install the client.